pi-hole/docs/docs/main/prerequisites.md

     >
     > [...]

-    By default, FTL chooses a random port in the range of 1,024 - 65,535 (= 64,512 possibilities) to maxime resilience against forged DNS answers.
+    By default, FTL chooses a random source port in the range of 1,024 - 65,535 (= 64,512 possibilities) to maxime resilience against forged DNS answers.
 <!-- markdownlint-enable code-block-style -->
 <!-- markdownlint-enable no-trailing-spaces -->